jiajunlee19/StoreOrderApp/README.md

 # Frontend
 Here's the front end, developed using HTML and Javascript with minimum CSS involvement.
+All pages are having interactive functions to add new item/edit existing item/delete existing item.

 ### [Admin] Manage Member
 ![member.png](/Misc/member.PNG)